 This is what is known as “dusting” or “huffing” and can sometimes translate into tragic consequences.
 This bitterant ingredient is added to the mix to ensure the air duster tastes bad in order to avoid unfortunate events.

 Purity Can Be Questioned

 Industrial purchasers normally rely on industrial brands that are trusted.
-This is largely due to the fact of how the quality of these type of products is usually closely controlled.
+This is largely due to the fact of how the quality of this type of product is usually closely controlled.
 The materials used are highly filtered.
 They also have a series of controls set in place to help avoid moisture as well as other contamination.

 Check Fill Weight

 A consumer compressed air cleaner can come in a wide variety of fill weights.
 This is basically the material content found inside the can.
 This normally includes 3.5 ounces, 8 ounces, 10 ounces, and sometimes even much larger than all that we’ve mentioned.

 The only way you can judge this is by looking at the label.
 This you’ll need to do because the spray’s size will vary from time to time.

 There are several misconceptions based on outdated information that surrounds the compressed air cleaner.
 One of the most popular of them all is that it can damage the ozone layer.
 It has been over two decades since air dusters contained CFCs.